-On Monday, September 19, Roseville City Council approved two new commissioners to the Planning and Public Works, Transportation, and Environment (PWET) Commissions.
+On Monday, September 19, Roseville City Council approved two new commissioners to the Planning and Public Works, Environment & Transportation (PWET) Commissions.

 Allison Luongo will join the PWET Commission and Pamela Aspnes will join the Planning Commission.
 Both commissioners will hold their positions until March 31, 2024.